pylelab/RSCanner/README.md

     heatmap.tiff                             - output heatmap figure
     ordered_structure_table.csv              - output heatmap figure
 ```
-(We need to add the additional outputs to the above)

 ## usage: RSCanner_dotbracket_shannon.R
 To be used when the secondary structure input is in the dot bracket format (FASTA file).